JustinSalvi/T-Pot-Project/README.md

-# How to deploy T-Pot (Honeypot) using Ubuntu Server 24.04.3 with VirtualBox!
+# How to Deploy T-Pot (Honeypot) Using Ubuntu Server 24.04.3 with VirtualBox!

 ## Project Summary